alex-touza/datathon-2025/README.md

 ├── .idea/, .vscode/     # IDE / editor config
 └── *.ipynb              # Jupyter notebooks with the full workflow (training + explainability)
 ```

-> Note: All core logic (training, evaluation, explainability) lives in the **Jupyter notebooks** in the repository root.

 ---